influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withAccessModesMixin(accessModes)
 ```

-AccessModes contains the desired access modes the volume should have.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
+"AccessModes contains the desired access modes the volume should have.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1"

 **Note:** This function appends passed data to existing values